penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 * New REST API endpoint for enabled taxonomies.
 * Added support for exporting latest Tag Groups Premium settings.
 * Tested shortcodes with the [Gutenberg Plugin](https://wordpress.org/plugins/gutenberg/).
 No issues found.
-* New [documentation pages](https://documentation.chattymango.com/start?pk_campaign=tg&pk_kwd=readme) with the possibility to link from plugin backend directly to a help topic. (work in progress)
+* New [documentation pages](https://documentation.chattymango.com/?pk_campaign=tg&pk_kwd=readme) with the possibility to link from plugin backend directly to a help topic. (work in progress)
 * The HTML structure around tags was slightly changed.
 Please check if you customized anything.

-= 0.37.2  =

-BUG FIXES

-* Fixed wrong entity encoding in menus on some servers.

-= 0.37.1  =

-BUG FIXES

-* Fixing broken HTML in tabbed tag cloud if "not assigned" included.
-* Fixing "include" not working in tabbed tag cloud with "tags_post_id."

-= 0.37.0  =

-FEATURES

-* API endpoints /wp-json/tag-groups/v1/groups/ and /wp-json/tag-groups/v1/terms/ (currently only GET/read)

-BUG FIXES

-* fixed broken HTML in accordion with parameter "include"

-OTHER

-* If you use a custom theme, make sure your theme's selector (CSS Scope on jQuery UI) is ".tag-groups-cloud", not ".tag-groups-cloud-tabs".
-Or add ".tag-groups-cloud-tabs" to div_class.

 = Older Versions =